-There are two ways by which you can setup a second-order-cone program with LINDO API.
-The first one is reading the model directly from an MPS file, which uses an extended format to incorporate quadratic cones in model formulation.
+There are three ways by which you can set up a second-order-cone program with LINDO API.
+The first is reading the model directly from an MPS file, which uses an extended format to incorporate quadratic cones in model formulation.
 The second way is to build the model directly in memory and pass the data representing quadratic cones to LINDO API.
-Due to their special structure, LINDO API does not require cone constraints to be included in model body explicitly.
+A third way is via the MPI instruction list format, see chapter 7.
+The third way requires less understanding of the details of SOCP.
+If all constraints are either linear, or a quadratic of the form $x'Qx - u^v \le d$, where d is a scalar constant ≤ 0 , and u and v are non-negative scalar variables, and Q is a positive semi-definite matrix, and all constraints are entered in MPI/instruction list format, then the API will recognize the model as an SOCP model, and use the SOCP solver.
+In this chapter we describe only the first two methods.
+Due to the simple structure of an SOCP const raint, LINDO API does not require cone constraints to be included in model body explicitly.
 In either approach, the following data suffice to characterize the cone constraints: